emu-russia/pureikyubu/Docs/EMU/JsonDebugInterface.md

 The following entities are included in the JDI infrastructure:
 - Json description of component debugging commands (_JDI Node_)
 - Implementation of debugging commands (encapsulated inside the component)
-- The common hub (_JDI Hub_) through which the execution of commands
+- The common hub (_JDI Hub_) through which the execution of commands is performed

 The main idea is to isolate the internal state of the emulator components, with the ability to access them using Json.

 Each component implements a separate JDI Node.
-All JDI Node are accessible through a single hub (**Debug::Hub**).
+All JDI Nodes are accessible through a single hub (**Debug::Hub**).

 ## Json JDI Node format